ChandulaNethmal/chandulanethmal.github.io/_posts/2020-05-08-Static-Dynamic-Websites.md

 toc: true
 ---
 ## What is a Website?
+Nowadays, the word "Website" is a very common thing even among primary school chilren and everyone in the society is benefitted with different types of websites in day-to-day life with or without a knowledge onn this thing.

 ![Unsplash image 9]({{ site.url }}{{ site.baseurl }}/assets/images/static_dynamic/stat-dynamic_1.jpg)

-Nowadays, the word "Website" is a very common thing even among primary school chilren and everyone in the society is benefitted with different types of websites in day-to-day life with or without a knowledge onn this thing.
-Before get in to the topic we need to discuss three terms as follows,
+Before get in to our major topic, we need to discuss some basics.
+Let's start with following three terms.

 * web page:
 A document written in a statdard format which can be displayed in a web browser such as Firefox, Google Chrome.
 These are also often called just "pages".